 Eligibility for the scholarships is limited to students with special needs who have Individualized Education Plan (IEP).
 About one in eight Wisconsin students are eligible to receive a scholarship.
-Statewide, less than five percent of students participate in one of Wisconsin's private educational choice options (including the Milwaukee Parental Choice Program, the Racine Parental Choice Program, the Statewide Parental Choice Program, and the K-12 Private School Tuition Deduction).
+Statewide, less than 5 percent of students participate in one of Wisconsin's private educational choice options (including the Milwaukee Parental Choice Program, the Racine Parental Choice Program, and the K-12 Private School Tuition Deduction).

-The average scholarship size is about \$12,900, which is just under the average expenditure per student at Wisconsin's district schools.
+The average scholarship size is about \$12,700, which is just under the average expenditure per student at Wisconsin's district schools.